OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/usage-guide.md

 1. Start the API
 2. Start the Portal
 3. Transcript Summarizer Portal should be running locally at `http://localhost:4200` (or `http://localhost:5000` for docker setup).
 4. Open the portal URL.
-You will be prompted to login to your Microsoft account.
+You will be prompted to log in to your Microsoft account.
 5. Before proceeding, open developer tools (`ctrl+shift+i` OR `F12`) and open the **Network** tab.
 6. Login using your credentials.
 You will be directed to the Portal
 7. The request named `token` contains the Microsoft auth token that you can use for API.